|CLICK HERE to join the journey!|

-The above passage in blue is from my first book in the SHADOWS IN THE TRAIL TRILOGY called SHADOWS ON THE TRAIL.
-The passage in blue describes a predator carnivore sizing up its potential prey by using all of its extraordinary natural senses that millions of years of evolution had fine tuned.
+The above passage in blue is from my first book in the SHADOWS IN THE TRAIL QUADRILOGY called SHADOWS ON THE TRAIL.
+The passage in blue describes a predator sizing up its next meal by using its extraordinary senses that millions of years of evolution had fine tuned.

-If you remember my eighth posting of this blog entitled
+If you remember from my eighth posting of this blog entitled

 |Figure 2 - Smilodon fatalis reached a |